ah-/anne-key/README.md

 Not yet implemented:

+- USB hangs on connect/disconnect
-- USB (sends keys concurrently with BT, hangs on connect/disconnect)
+- USB sends keys concurrently with BT (to toggle USB, use the `5` key in BT layer)
 - Media controls / special keys
 - Uploading custom lighting settings
 - Uploading custom keymaps